-- A Student Visa (formerly known as Tier 4) sponsored by the University of Warwick (if you are eligible)
+- A Student Visa sponsored by the University of Warwick (if you are eligible)

 - Any other UK immigration permission which permits study.

 If you are an undergraduate student and have re-sit examinations in Term 3 (usually April -June), you should receive an email from the Immigration Service in February/March with more detailed information about how to obtain the necessary information/documentation from the University in support of your visa application.

-It would be useful for you to read your visa options below and prepare the necessary documentation in good time.
+It will be useful for you to read your visa options below and prepare the necessary documentation in good time.

 If the date of your examination(s), or official expected return date (if the examination date is not yet known), falls no more than 60 days before the date that you are expected to fully resume your studies, it will be possible for the University to sponsor you under the Student Route.

 In the case of undergraduates only, the official University vacation periods can be discounted from this calculation.

-If you are expected to resit more than one examination, the gap between each examination should not exceed 60 days in order for the University to be able to sponsor you under Tier 4.
+If you are expected to resit more than one examination, the gap between each examination should not exceed 60 days in order for the University to be able to sponsor a Student Visa.

-Once you have submitted a remote CAS request, the Immigration Service will liaise with your department/exams office to double check whether it is possible to sponsor you for a Tier 4 visa for your resit examination(s).
+Once you have submitted a remote CAS request, the Immigration Service will liaise with your department/exams office to double check whether it is possible to sponsor you for a Student Visa for your resit examination(s).
 If this is not possible (due to the timing of your exam(s)), you will be advised to apply for a Standard Visit Visa instead.